marv0/marv0.github.io/_posts/2025-10-07-SSL-for-Jekyll-blog.md

 category: code
 tags:
   - platform
-  - javascript
+  - jekyll
-  - vscode
+  - ssl
-author: mranderson
+author: mrmarv.in
+comments: true
 ---

 **Good news — GitHub Pages** already provides **free SSL (HTTPS)** automatically for all custom domains and default *.github.io domains.* You just need to make sure your configuration is correct.